Experiments power breakthrough discovery in both the Scientific Method and our adaptation of it for entrepreneurship:

-Instead of pointing to the stacks of interview notes, point to the number of customers (or closest proxy of one) that you signed up this week versus last.
+Instead of pointing to the stacks of interview notes, point to the number of customers (or closest proxy of one) you signed up for this week versus last.
 Only when customer growth (or traction) can be correlated to learning is the learning actionable.

 2. The participants are different

 Scrum and agile are typically developer-only practices.
-LEAN sprints on the other hand require the complete team including your internal and external stakeholders.
+On the other hand, LEAN sprints require the complete team, including your internal and external stakeholders.

 3. Time-boxing does not dictate build or release cadence